jayjnu/AppLikeOnePage.js/README.md

 # onepage
-This simple but powerful jQuery plugin for one page scrolling supports keyboard browsing.
+AppLikeOnePage.js is an easy-to-use jQuery plugin for quickly building one page layout without the scroll bar.
+By supporting basic keyboard browsing, This handy javascript function helps not only create a stylish and app-like web page swifttly but also enhance web accessibilty thus bring about a better user experience.